-Throughout the survey we saw a strong dividing line over social and theological issues for those within the LCMS, in other church bodies and outside the church.
+Throughout the survey we saw a strong dividing line over social and theological issues for those within the LCMS, in other church bodies, and outside the church.
 "Object to the LCMS over a social issue" was the top reason mentioned in open-ended responses for Mainline Protestant (64%) and Unaffiliated (59%) and was third highest response for Evangelical Protestant (26%) young people.
 Active LCMS young adults hold very high rates of agreement with LCMS doctrine.
 For example, 40% of Nominal LCMS young adults disagree with ordaining women while 78% of Active LCMS young adults disagree.
-Also, 38% of Nominal LCMS young adults disagree that homosexual activity is OK while 87% of Active LCMS young adults disagree.
-Forty-seven percent of Nominal LCMS young adults disagree with a woman's right to abortion while 85% of Active LCMS young adults disagree.
+38% of Nominal LCMS young adults disagree that homosexual activity is ok while 87% of Active LCMS young adults disagree.
+47% of Nominal LCMS young adults disagree.

 Active LCMS young adults also showed signs that they had been able to ask hard questions and have challenging conversations within their church.
 We also found 72% of Active LCMS young adults agreed there was a person at church who was "safe" to talk with.
 Active LCMS were least likely to report feeling judged by the church (85% Unaffiliated; 57% Nominal LCMS; 57% Mainline Protestant; 29% Evangelical Protestant; 25% Active LCMS).
-They were also the most likely to say my church looks out for my best interest (18% Unaffiliated; 44% Nominal LCMS; 37% Mainline Protestant; 42% Evangelical Protestant; 57% Active LCMS.)
-In an increasingly post-Christian world, young people need our support to address the new or unique challenges to being a Lutheran Christian.
+They were also the most likely to say my church looks out for my best interest (18% Unaffiliated; 44% Nominal LCMS; 37% Mainline Protestant; 57% Active LCMS.)
+In an increasingly post-Christian world, young people need our support to address the new or unique challenges to being Lutheran Christian.